atextor/OGIT-wiki/Using-the-Ontology.md

+[comment]: # (Should most of this article better be moved to GraphIT?
+Tinkerpop/Gremlin and the REST Interface are specific to GraphIT/Autopilot, otherwise there should be a proper definition of how the REST interface maps to OGIT.
+But then there should be good reasons not to refer to JSON-LD and/or LDP.)

 ## Simple Use case examples

 After you got familiar with some concepts and ideas behind OGIT and its ontology you might ask: